The Game (1997 film): Release

-Home media

 The Criterion Collection released The Game on Laserdisc in 1997, with exclusive features including an alternate ending and audio commentary from the creators.
 It was released on DVD by Universal Pictures in 2002.
 In 2007, Universal released the film in the U.S. on HD DVD and on Blu-ray in some foreign markets.
 On September 18, 2012, it was reissued by Criterion on DVD and Blu-ray.